Under-coverage in high-statistics counting experiments with finite MC samples: A paradigmatic toy model

 \subsection{Discussion}

-We summarize the main results obtained from the toy study.
-The correct likelihood function for the problem under consideration is given by eq.~\eqref{eq:logPBB}: neglecting the stochastic nature of the MC templates $t_{ji}$, as done for example in eq.~\eqref{eq:logP}, has a sizable impact in terms of under-coverage already with an equal amount of data and simulated events.
+The main results of the toy study are summarized in Table~\ref{tab:summary_toy}.
+The correct likelihood function for the problem under consideration is given by eq.~\eqref{eq:logPBB}.
+Neglecting the stochastic nature of the MC templates $t_{ji}$, as done, for example, in eq.~\eqref{eq:logP}, has a sizable impact in terms of both the coverage and the {\it size} of confidence intervals already with an equal amount of data and simulated events.
 The ``Barlow-Beeston lite'' or ``MC stat.'' approaches treat the uncertain MC predictions as an additional source of statistical noise to the data.
-This accounts in part for the random fluctuations of MC templates, but is not sufficient to restore the right coverage, as demonstrated by the difference between using the lite vs. full Barlow-Beeston methods.
-When using the correct likelihood function, the asymptotic properties of maximum-likelihood estimators and of the profile-likelihood ratio are manifestly broken even if the number of events per bin is large enough to justify, for example, the approximation of the NLL as a chi-square function.
-We found that the asymptotic properties can eventually be recovered by applying a sufficiently large scaling of the data and/or simulation sizes, but we could not find a clear indication of which scale should be considered sufficiently ``large''.
+This accounts in part for the random fluctuations of MC templates, but is not sufficient to restore the right coverage or interval size, as demonstrated by the difference between using the lite vs. full Barlow-Beeston methods.
+When using the correct likelihood function in the Gaussian approximation, the asymptotic properties of maximum-likelihood estimators and of the profile-likelihood ratio are manifestly broken even if the number of events per bin is large enough to justify, for example, the approximation of the NLL as a chi-square function.
+We found that the asymptotic properties can eventually be recovered by applying a sufficiently large scaling of the data and/or simulation sizes, but we could not find a first-principle indication of which scale can be considered sufficiently ``large''.